flashcordon/Recommandations/Podcasts-en-anglais.md

 - [The history of Byzantium](https://thehistoryofbyzantium.com/)
 > A podcast telling the story of the Roman (Byzantine) Empire from 476 AD to 1453.
 Durée des épisodes : 20 à 50 minutes.
 - [The hour of history podcast](https://www.hourofhistory.com/)
 > The Hour of History Podcast is your world, any time, any place.
 Durée des épisodes : 1h.
-En anglais.
 - [In our time](https://www.bbc.co.uk/programmes/articles/598SVYJ2smP8qJlpH29y7Vj/podcasts)
 > Melvyn Bragg and guests discuss the history of ideas.
 Durée des épisodes : 50 minutes.
 - [Climate History Podcast](https://www.historicalclimatology.com/interviews)